microsoft/kubernetes-learning-path/kubernetes-books/contributing.md

 8. Create a Pull Request with the name of the .md file in the title, ie "Update kubernetes-books.md"
 9. Add some details in the body of the Pull Request about why you think this book belongs in this file
 10. Submit the request

+To contribute to this section, [edit this file](kubernetes-books.md)